openhealthcare/opal/doc/docs/reference/upgrading.md

 Any controllers attempting to open the modal e.g. custom list flows should update their `$modal.open` call to remove the trailing slash.

+#### Admin URL

+The Admin url has changed to require a trailing slash, so any links to `/admin` - for instance, in a custom menu bar, will need to be updated to `/admin/`.

 ### 0.7.0 -> 0.7.1